HrishiK1107/Cybersecurity-90day-Journal/Day-03/README.md

 - **Bypassing Windows Defender:** Techniques used by malware to evade detection and mitigation by Windows Defender.
 - It also highlights the need for robust incident response plans and security awareness training to effectively combat sophisticated cyber threats.

+---
+Stay tuned for daily updates with the latest cybersecurity resources.